 Reboots are difficult.
 The best ones either completely revamp the show, giving it its own separate-enough identity that it can succeed in its own right (Star Trek: The Next Generation), or they come on like three seconds after the original goes off the air, making it almost the same show you knew and loved (Criminal Minds: Evolution).
 In between, you get something that’s not enough like the original show to keep the fans it had, but too much like the original to attract new ones.
 Night Court falls into that middle ground; there was no way that it wouldn’t with the setup it has.

-Or, as my brother — my most frequent and favorite Night Court viewing companion — put it: “There’s no way this show can be good.”
+Or, as my sister — my most frequent and favorite Night Court viewing companion — put it: “There’s no way this show can be good.”
 Maybe, but it isn’t bad, either.

 In this version, our judge is Abby Stone (Melissa Rauch), Harry’s daughter who transfers from a judgeship in her two-bus upstate New York hometown to her father’s old New York City night court stomping grounds to feel closer to him, as he has died.
 (Don’t do the math on Abby’s age, by the way.
 In the original show’s timeline, she can’t be older than 30.
 There’s no way she’s that young here.)
 I like Rauch even if I don’t quite buy her as Harry’s daughter.
 The character reminds me much more of Christine, who was also bright and bubbly and from upstate New York.